-- 3 (1) A person is to be disqualified for being appointed as, or for being, a member of the Standards Board if he is disqualified for being, or becoming (whether by election or otherwise), a member of a local authority or a member of a relevant authority. - (2) A person may not be employed as an ethical standards officer if- - (a) he is disqualified for being, or becoming (whether by election or otherwise), a member of a local authority or a member of a relevant authority, - (b) he is a member or an officer of a relevant authority, or - (c) he is a member of a committee, sub-committee, joint committee or joint sub-committee of a relevant authority. - (3) An ethical standards officer is to be treated as being in breach of the terms of his employment if- - (a) he becomes disqualified for being, or becoming (whether by election or otherwise), a member of a local authority or a member of a relevant authority, - (b) he becomes a member or an officer of a relevant authority, or - (c) he becomes a member of a committee, sub-committee, joint committee or joint sub-committee of a relevant authority. - (4) In this paragraph "local authority" has the meaning given by section 270(1) of the M91Local Government Act 1972.
+- 3 (1) A person is to be disqualified for being appointed as, or for being, a member of the Standards Board if he is disqualified for being, or becoming (whether by election or otherwise), a member of a local authority or a member of a relevant authority. - (2) A person may not be employed as an ethical standards officer if- - (a) he is disqualified for being, or becoming (whether by election or otherwise), a member of a local authority or a member of a relevant authority, - (b) he is a member or an officer of a relevant authority, or - (c) he is a member of a committee, sub-committee, joint committee or joint subcommittee of a relevant authority. - (3) An ethical standards officer is to be treated as being in breach of the terms of his employment if- - (a) he becomes disqualified for being, or becoming (whether by election or otherwise), a member of a local authority or a member of a relevant authority, - (b) he becomes a member or an officer of a relevant authority, or - (c) he becomes a member of a committee, sub-committee, joint committee or joint sub-committee of a relevant authority.